johnnymetz/johnny-metz-blog/content/posts/django-query-performance-tips.md

 To mitigate this issue, you can limit the scope of `distinct()` by applying it to a subset of fields.

-The best option is employ the previous tip and use `defer()` to exclude large fields entirely.
+The best option is employ the previous tip and use `defer()` to exclude large fields from the result set entirely:

 ```python
 Book.objects.filter(<filter-that-generates-duplicates>).defer("content", "notes").distinct()
 ```

-On PostgreSQL only, another option is to pass fields as positional arguments via `distinct(*fields)`.
-This tells the database to only compare the specified fields.
-Ideally you should use the primary key field, but any unique field will work.
+On PostgreSQL only, another option is to pass positional arguments to specify the fields to which the `DISTINCT` should apply via `distinct(*fields)`.
+This tells the database to only compare the designated fields.
+Ideally you should pass the primary key field, but any unique field will work.

 ```python
 Book.objects.filter(<filter-that-generates-duplicates>).distinct("id")